 This according to James Corbertt is the real manner in which Dr King died.

-Ultimately, the Corbertt Report investigation offers an interesting alternative look into the King assassination which hints once more at the FBI’s COINTELPRO involvment.
+Ultimately, the Corbertt Report investigation offers an interesting alternative look into the King assassination which claims that James Earl Ray did not kill Martin Luther King and hints once more at the FBI’s COINTELPRO involvment.